 Because the starting point of $5,000 is so outrageously high, the discounted price of $2,500 suddenly looks attractive.
 This is the whole idea and it's a well known mattress store marketing gimmick designed specifically to get you, the consumer, to pay more for your mattress.
 So please don’t fall for it, you’ll end up overpaying tremendously for your mattress.

 Today, you no longer have to buy your mattress in a mattress store.
 You can buy it conveniently online from companies like Nolah that offer risk-free trial periods for you to sleep on the mattress before making your final decision.
-Shipping and Return is always free, with no restocking fees, and if you find your new mattress unsuitable, we send a driver to pick it up for you and provide a full refund.
+Shipping is free and and Return are easy and hassle-free if you find your new mattress unsuitable.

-Pro Tip: Nolah offers a risk-free 120 night trial period, with free shipping and return.
+Pro Tip: Nolah offers a 120 night trial period, with free shipping and easy returns.
 We’ll send a driver to pick up your Nolah mattress if you don’t love it.
-After we pick it up, we’ll refund your entire purchase price.

 When figuring out how to choose a mattress, some online research can help.
 Reading the experiences of genuine customers can put your mind at ease.
 Have a look at Facebook groups, give a shout out to friends and family for their advice, and check out these AirFoam™ reviews if you’re considering a Nolah mattress.